andriyadi/Firebase_ESP8266_Demo/README.md

 Firebase Database secret/key is now legacy and deprecated, but you can still use it and it's buried under Project Settings.
 Here's how to get it:
 ![Get Firebase Key](https://raw.githubusercontent.com/andriyadi/Firebase_ESP8266_Demo/master/HowToGetTheKey.gif)

+###PlatformIO
+Again, if you're using [PlatformIO](http://platformio.org), life is easier.
+Just do `pio run -t upload`, it'll compile and upload the firmware to your board.

+###Arduino IDE
+Rename `FirebaseDemo.cpp` to `FirebaseDemo.ino`, and open the `ino` file.
+If you've installed dependency libraries, (hopefully) you can compile with success.
+Good luck.

 For more hardware learning stuffs: [http://learn.makestro.com](http://learn.makestro.com)